asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 {% include_relative code/simple-linear-nn-bias-leaky-relu.py %}
 ```

+The architecture we are aiming for is like so:

 ![One Neuron, One Input with Bias, Leaky ReLU](/assets/images/ann-1-ip-bias-leaky-relu.png)

-### One Neuron, Multiple Inputs with Bias, Leaky RelU Activation Function
+### 5. One Neuron, Multiple Inputs with Bias, Leaky ReLU Activation Function

 We will finally add another input to our neuron.
 This will complete our prototypical single perceptron model that we all know and love.
+The architecture we are aiming for is like so:

 ![One Neuron, Multiple Inputs with Bias, Leaky ReLU](/assets/images/ann-2-ip-bias-leaky-relu.png)